luka-hash/doit/README.md

 # doit

-Opinionated wrapper around yt-dlp.
+Opinionated wrapper around `yt-dlp`.

 Why and when?

 This is not a music downloader for everyone.
-It works for specific usecases only (hence, _opinionated_).
+It works for specific use cases only (hence, _opinionated_).
 Let me explain.

-I have a decently sized local library of music, and the library grows **incrementaly**.
+I have a decently sized local library of music, and the library grows **incrementally**.
 I organize the music in 2 ways:

 - author/album/songs
   - this means that the structure looks something like this: